Learn in TCC’s state-of-the-art facilities and on the job

 To qualify for this competitive program, you will need to complete and submit your application by January 15 for summer admission.

-Applicants must also attend a mandatory information session, which is held the third Thursday of each month (except December) at 3 p.m. at the Regional Health Professions Center on the Virginia Beach Campus.
+Applicants must also attend a mandatory open house session, which is held the third Thursday of each month (except December) at 3 p.m. at the Regional Health Professions Center on the Virginia Beach Campus.

 Admission to the college does not guarantee admission to the respiratory therapy program.